ucinlp/maestro-public/tasks/attack_war/README.md

 ## Things to be taken note of:
 1. get_batch_output function is changed which will output a tuple - (output, detected).
-2. You can add extra files for your attack.py
+2. You can load/add extra files/models for your attack.py
+3. Currently there is only one defender is made available to you, second model will be updated in a couple of days.

 # GOOD LUCK !!!